CryptoKitchen/CryptoKitchen/README.md

 # Crypto Kitchen

+## Food and Crypto?
+Yes ma'am! 🥑🍎🍩 Do not underestimate the power of the kitchen! ✊

 ## Why Should You Care?
 Because we started this project for fun, got so much positive feedback and fun that we cannot stop 🙃 We love the blockchain space and do our best to share our passion and knowledge the way we wish we could have learned about it ourselves 🤓